pooley182/Plex-Meta-Manager-Wiki/Radarr-Attributes.md

 Configuring Radarr is optional but will allow you to send movies to a Radarr instance when they're found missing while updating a library's collections.

 A `radarr` mapping can be either in the root of the config file as global mapping for all libraries or you can specify the `radarr` mapping individually per library.
-A TMDb configuration is required to use Radarr.

 Below is a `radarr` mapping example and the full set of attributes:
 ```yaml